CUBRID/cubrid-manual/en/security.rst

 Even if the TDE module is not loaded, the server can start normally, and users can access unencrypted tables.
 This means that all DML and DDL such as SELECT and INSERT only for TDE-encrypted tables cannot be executed.

 However, the case log data has been encrypted is different.
-If the log data is encrypted when the TDE module is not loaded and the log is accessed by recovery, HA, VACUUM, etc., the system cannot be properly executed and the entire server has no option but to stop running server.
+If the log data is encrypted when the TDE module is not loaded and the log is accessed by recovery, HA, VACUUM, etc., the system cannot be properly executed, and the entire server has no option but to stop running the server.

 .. _tde-restriction:

 TDE Restriction
 ---------------

-In addition to restrictions described above, there are the following.
+In addition to the restrictions described above, there are the following.

 #.
 The replication log is not encrypted in HA.
 #.
-CUBRID doesn't support the **ALTER TABLE** statement to change the TDE table option, which means you cannot set TDE to existing tables.
+CUBRID does not support the **ALTER TABLE** statement to change the TDE table option, which means you cannot set TDE to existing tables.
 If you want to do that, you need to move the data to the new table created with the TDE table option.
 #.
 SQL log is not encrypted.
 For more information on the SQL log, see :ref:`sql-log-manage`.